-Blogging is a tough nut to crack, even for for best staffing agency websites.
-You could write a stellar blog article all about the latest advanced technology solutions in staffing, whilst keeping all the effective promotional strategies in your mind after publishing.
-You hit the button, and you publish your masterpiece.
-And then, nothing.
-Tumbleweed… Especially with all the media noise and events that distract people from your technology services, new service, new office or key announcement you wanted to make about your latest and greatest innovation, All the time and effort you put into writing the perfect blog post have gone up in digital smoke.
-Your efforts have just added to the pile of almost 3 million blog posts that are published daily.
+Blogging is a tough nut to crack, even for the best staffing agency websites.
+You could write a stellar blog about the latest staffing technology solutions.
+You hit the button & publish your masterpiece.
+Then, nothing.
+Tumbleweed… All the media, noise, and online events distract your target audience away from your services, industry expertise & insights you have to offer.
+All the time and effort you put into writing the perfect blog post have gone up in smoke.
+Your efforts have just been consigned to the pile of almost 3 million blog posts published daily.

-There are lots of ways to boost views of your blogs to follow a strategies staffing agencies grow revenue use to grow revenue recruiters use to strategies to boost to ensure your target audience must have come across to boost your blog traffic.
-But it is difficult to determine which of them will work specifically for your staffing websites.
-So, what can you do to make your voice heard in this age of digital madness?
-Let me introduce you to four ways you can boost blog traffic, particularly for your staffing agency:
+There are lots of ways to boost visitors to your blogs, strategies staffing agencies can use to grow revenue and boost engagement with your target audience.
+But it’s difficult to work out which of them will work for your staffing website.
+So, what can you do to get your voice heard?
+Here are four ways to boost content traffic for your staffing agency:

 Your Content is Everything

 Content is the lifeline of your blog.
-Your readers won’t read your blog if content is poor.
+Your readers won’t read your blog if the content is poor.
 They won’t even find it or want to find it unless your headline is strong.
 Really strong.
-This is your click bait and what will make or break your blog.
+This is your clickbait and what will make or break your blog.
 Spend around 50% of the time on your headline, and 50% of your time writing your blog.
 A good content strategy consists of the following factors: going viral, magnetic headlines, social lockers, recycling, and repurposing your content. most of all, it’s about WIIFM.
 What’s in it for me?

-Once your audience, start liking and commenting, the platform algorithms starts to promote your content they believe will like it as well – a halo effect that means the platforms are targeting people just like the ones you’re trying to engage with.
+Once your audience starts liking and commenting, the platform algorithms start to promote your content they believe will like it as well – a halo effect that means the platforms are targeting people just like the ones you’re trying to engage with.
 This will help raise views and have a halo effect on your engagement and drive your numbers north from 30 or 40 organic views to 2000 or 5000 views… If you’ve worked it well, and been consistent over time, you could start to regularly get over 10,000 or 20,000 views.
 Great reach for any brand.
 Recycle and repurpose old content and rework your newer content as Quora answers or YouTube videos.
-You could produce infographics displaying the information in the article in a visual form… sharing that to other channels that are more image led like Pinterest or Instagram. .
+You could produce infographics displaying the information in the article in a visual form… sharing that to other channels that are more image-led like Pinterest or Instagram.

 Focus And Keywords

 Search terms or keywords are extremely important to boost your blog traffic, especially for staffing agencies and recruiters pushing new jobs on their staffing websites.
-SEO focused strategies include the use of both common (short tail) and rare or low volume (long tail) keywords to help boost your SERPs performance (search engine result pages) Being higher up on the search engine results page you tend to get more clicks.
-If you’re in position 1,2, or 3, you’ll be getting 70% of the clicks from that page.
+SEO-focused strategies include the use of both common (short tail) and rare or low volume (long-tail) keywords to help boost your SERPs performance (search engine result pages) Being higher up on the search engine results page you tend to get more clicks.
+If you’re in positions 1,2, or 3, you’ll be getting 70% of the clicks from that page.
 If you’re on page 2, well, that’s a great place to hide but not a great place for clicks when people are so impatient on their devices.
-You should include these keywords in your headings and subheadings, alt tags and image file names, tags as well as links rather than just stuffed into your content.
+You should include these keywords in your headings and subheadings, alt tags and image file names, tags, and links rather than just stuffed into your content.

-Don’t stuff keywords into your content, or users will get frustrated and find your content spammy.
+Don’t stuff keywords into your content; users will get frustrated and find your content spammy.
 Try and target a few keywords consistently.
 It’s better to focus on say 10 or so keywords and split them into 2 lists.
 Evergreen cor business and tactical activity.
 It is much better to do well with a few keywords than try and rank for loads of keywords and get nowhere fast.
 Plus, the small amount of traffic you do drive will be relevant.
-Volumes are vanity, conversions are sanity.
-Think to yourself, when did you last look at page 3 of Google results before you typed in a different search term?
-Focus on what you’re best at, where you can win and what your customers want to hear.
+Volume is vanity; conversions are sanity.
+When did you last look at page 3 of Google results before you typed in a different search term?
+Focus on what you’re best at, where you can win, and what your customers want to hear.

 Interactive Website Design